 After more than a year of design and construction, we celebrated Bokeh's completion with a family skating party on Jan.
 12 at Kildonan Park Duck Pond.
 Over 1000 Winnipeggers joined the festivities, skating beneath the lights, snacking on refreshments and listening to Mama Cutsworth, accompanied by DJ Hunnicutt.

 This project started after the Winnipeg Arts Council invited artist-led teams to submit a proposal for the creation of a feature lighting art installation around the duck pond.

-Nadi worked alongside Takashi Iwasaki, a prolific Winnipeg artist to create the installation, made up of three art deco inspired lighting sculptures strategically placed around the pond.
+Nadi Group worked alongside Takashi Iwasaki, a prolific Winnipeg artist to create the installation, made up of three art deco inspired lighting sculptures strategically placed around the pond.
 Each light sculpture produces a bokeh effect (blurred points of colour to create a polychromatic image) on the frozen pond, creating a dreamy lighting experience for ice-skaters.

 One of the unique aspects of Bokeh, and something we are very proud of, is that it was designed specifically for a winter landscape.
 The colour of the sculptures and the lighting effect on the ice break up the white winter canvas of the park without disrupting the natural environment.

 If you live in Winnipeg or decide to visit in the winter, don't forget to make a stop at Kildonan Park to see Bokeh!
 You won't regret it!